-- 1. These Regulations apply to the teaching and examinations for the Research Master's degree programmes: - Cognitive Neuropsychology - Social Psychology - Clinical and Developmental Psychopathology (Hereinafter referred to as: the degree programme) provided by the Faculty of Psychology and Education (hereinafter referred to as: the faculty or FPP) of VU University Amsterdam. - 2.
-These Regulations consist of a faculty section (A) and a programme-specific section (B).
-Section A contains general provisions and applies to the teaching and examinations of the Research Master's degree programmes of the FPP.
+- These Regulations apply to the teaching and examinations for the Research Master's degree programmes: - Cognitive Neuropsychology - Social Psychology - Clinical and Developmental Psychopathology (Hereinafter referred to as: the degree programme) provided by the Faculty of Behavioural and Movement Sciences (hereinafter referred to as: the Faculty or FGB) of VU University Amsterdam. - 2.
+These Regulations consist of a Faculty section (A) and a programme-specific section (B).
+Section A contains general provisions and applies to the teaching and examinations of the Research Master's degree programmes mentioned in art.
+1.1.
 Section B contains programme-specific provisions.
-Together, Sections A and B form the Teaching and Examination Regulations for the programme. - 3.
-The Regulations can be declared to apply mutatis mutandis to the joint degree programmes and units of study, pursuant to Section 7.3c of the WHW, also provided by the faculty. - 4.
+Together, Sections A and B form the Teaching and Examination Regulations for these programmes. - 3.
+The Regulations can be declared to apply mutatis mutandis to the joint degree programmes and units of study, pursuant to Section 7.3c of the WHW, also provided by the Faculty. - 4.
 These Regulations apply to anyone enrolled in the programme, irrespective of the academic year in which the student was first enrolled in the programme. - 5.
 Section B of these Teaching and Examination Regulations may contain additional general provisions for the relevant degree programme.